jmbucknall/EZDSL/ezdsl.md

 The reason I rejected this option is that it's too easy to forget.
-For example, moving the cursor in a single linked list will rearrange the links in the list: you must protect the linked list before calling Next or Prev.
+For example, moving the cursor in a single linked list will rearrange the links in the list: you must protect the linked list before calling `Next` or `Prev`.
 Forgetting this kind of gotcha is too easy.
-Another one is Iterate: you must protect the container before navigating through it, otherwise you'd have a complete disaster on your hands if thread 1 was navigating at the same time that thread 2 was adding data objects.
+Another one is `Iterate`: you must protect the container before navigating through it, otherwise you'd have a complete disaster on your hands if thread 1 was navigating at the same time that thread 2 was adding data objects.